Hawley, Massachusetts: Geography

 According to the United States Census Bureau, the town has a total area of 30.9 sqmi, of which 30.9 sqmi is land and 0.04 sqmi (0.06%) is water.
-The town is located at the southwest corner of Franklin County, with Hampshire County to the south and Berkshire County to the west.
+The town is located at the southwestern corner of Franklin County, with Hampshire County to the south and Berkshire County to the west.
 The town is bordered by Charlemont to the north, Buckland to the east, Ashfield to the southeast, Plainfield to the south, and Savoy to the west.
 Hawley is located 22 mi west of Greenfield, 45 mi north-northwest of Springfield, and 110 mi west-northwest of Boston.

 Hawley is located among the northern Berkshires, with the northern edge of town falling to the valley of the Deerfield River.
 Several brooks and the Chickley River flow into the river through town.
 The town is home to Hawley Bog, one of the few bogs in Massachusetts to be preserved in its natural state.
 There are several small peaks in town, with the highest being Parker Hill to the south.
 The hill lies within Kenneth Dubuque Memorial State Forest, which has several recreation sites for all seasons.
 Mohawk Trail State Forest also extends into the town from Charlemont and Savoy, in the northwest corner of town.
 Between the two forests lies Stump Sprout Cross-Country Ski Area, which also provides other recreational activities off-season.
 A portion of Berkshire East Ski Area also lies within town, with the base of the area being in Charlemont.

 The main road through town is Massachusetts Route 8A, which connects Route 116 to the south with Route 2 to the north.
 Route 2, the Mohawk Trail, passes just north of the town line for most of the town border.
 The nearest interstate, Interstate 91, can be accessed in nearby Greenfield.
 There is no rail, air or bus service in town.
 The town is roughly equidistant from the two nearest points for rail and air service, Greenfield and North Adams.
 The nearest Amtrak service is in Pittsfield, and the nearest national air service is at Bradley International Airport in Windsor Locks, Connecticut.

+Climate

+Hawley has a humid continental climate (Köppen Dfb).